 Cope with any physical changes.
 Treatment may have caused changes to your body like weight loss, reduced fertility options, hair loss or new scars.
 You might not feel comfortable with yourself or conscious of the perceptions of others.

 Manage fears of recurrence.
 Recurrence, or cancer coming back, is a very common fear.
 Others may by happy for you, but may not understand the stress of knowing that your cancer may return.
 Your worries may be stronger as check-ups approach.

 Create a post-treatment survivorship care plan.
-An important part of life after cancer is a post-treatment survivorship care plan, which includes a summary of your diagnosis and all the treatments you received, as well as a follow-up plan of the steps you need to take after treatment.
-It may be daunting to create this on your own, but an oncology social worker can help.
-Counseling can help you process this information, as well as give you tools to manage your post-treatment care.
+This includes a summary of your diagnosis and all the treatments you received, as well as the steps you need to take after treatment, including appointments.
+An oncology social worker can help.